 Sensory Sensitivities

-• Sensory sensitivities are prevalent in both adult women and men with autism.
+• Sensory sensitivities are ubiquitous among adult autism in women and men.

-• Certain environments or stimuli may be distressing, requiring coping mechanisms to navigate daily life.
+• Some specific environments or stimuli might be so negatively overwhelming that that we need to develop specific coping mechanisms to participate in daily life.

 Recognizing the Unseen Signs